haihala/whoops-all-grapplers/docs/tasks/Chore tracker.md

 - Newtype wrapper for frames.
 	- Currently using usize, which means frames 99% of the time, but not always.
 - Could you mirror player animation/model with shaders?
+	- Boxes may be harder to draw?
+- Disable parrots in prod